Kitura/swift-html-entities/README.md

 let text = "&#4370&#4449&#4523"

 print(text.htmlUnescape())
-// Prints “&#4370&#4449&#4523”
+// Prints "한"

 print(try text.htmlUnescape(strict: true))
 // Throws a `ParseError.MissingSemicolon` instance

+// a throwing function because `strict` is passed in argument
+// but no error is thrown because `strict: false` print(try text.htmlUnescape(strict: false))
+// Prints "한"
 ```

 ## Acknowledgments

-`HTMLEntities` was designed to support some of the same options as [`he`](https://github.com/mathiasbynens/he), a popular Javascript html encoder/decoder.
+`HTMLEntities` was designed to support some of the same options as [`he`](https://github.com/mathiasbynens/he), a popular Javascript HTML encoder/decoder.

 ## License